Fix macOS Sequoia network issues on M4/M3/M2/M1 Macs

-One of our readers “Bernd” noticed and gave positive feedback.
-After implementing [Fix 2] changing the DNS to the Google ones, he got huge success in stability and speed as well.
+One of our readers, “Bernd,” noticed and gave positive feedback.
+After implementing [Fix 2] and changing the DNS to Google’s, he experienced significant improvements in stability and speed.

 Fix Mac Won’t Connect to Wi-Fi Problems: Free Tips and Tricks